all

 Sailing to Dugi Otok: What Makes This Island Special

 Dugi Otok is an island of great diversity and contrast, the largest of the North Dalmatian islands.
-In 12 small villages and ports, today lives around 1500 inhabitants.
+In 12 small villages and ports, around 1500 inhabitants live today.
 The island road connects all towns and offers magnificent views of the surrounding islands.
-Dugi Otok has a good ferry and fast boat connection to the mainland.
+Dugi Otok has good ferry and fast-boat connections to the mainland.

 Dugi Otok translates to "Long Island" because of its 45 km long coast.
 The island's most famous natural attraction is the Nature Park "Telašćica" on the southern tip of the island that belongs to the National Park Kornati.